Priy002/SimonGame/README.md

 # SimonGame
-Simon game created by using basic HTML, CSS.
+Simon game created by using basic HTML, CSS and JavaScript.